orgforge-ai/agentctl/README.md

 - `agentctl run` to launch a harness interactively or headlessly
 - `agentctl doctor` to check config, harness detection, and sync drift

+Each command supports `--help` for full option details.

 ## Quick Start

 Initialize a repo: